PelionIoT/ref-wem-webapp/README.md

 ## Workplace Environmental Monitor Webapp

 This web application collects temperature, humidity, and light level sensor data from one or more [Workplace Environment Monitor](https://github.com/ARMmbed/ref-wem) devices and displays the data in live charts.
-The application is written in Python using Django and Pinax.
+The application is written in Python 2 using Django and Pinax.

+We are planning to upgrade to Python 3 in the future but right now this is only supported under Python 2.

 ### Getting started